news-r/auritus/docs/config.md

 This is where you define, _optional_, segments.
 This segments allow you the essentially categorise your data based on a regular expression.
 The regular expression is passed the R function `grep`, make sure it is valid.

+The `query` parameter refers to the id the `query` to apply the segment to.

 ### Example

 ```yaml